 Fortunately for many, in certain circumstances, it is possible to alter numerous aspects of the divorce order including spousal support, child support and child custody.

 - Spousal support: Often also referred to as either spousal maintenance or alimony, spousal support can be modified based on changing financial circumstances.

 - Child support: Similarly, if financial changes are significant, it might be possible to alter the original child support order.

 - Child custody/visitation: Generally, these modifications are necessitated by situational changes rather than financial changes.
 As the child grows and matures, his or her needs might shift from one parent to the other.
 Additionally, one of the parents might need to relocate based on work requirements, school acceptance or simply to be closer to extended family.

-Financial changes can run the gamut from job loss, promotion, bankruptcy or medical debt.
+Financial changes can run the gamut from job loss, promotion or medical debt.